FalconLuma/Project-Wingman-Randomizer/README.txt

     - Unreleased Planes: Will add six unreleased planes that are in a near-complete state
       - FC.2M, G-10, X-16Z.
 F/F-18, Sk.30, F/T-15
       - For non-randomized unlocks, aircraft are unlocked in positions based on their un-modded performance
-    - Plane Performance: Randomizes the performance stats of all planes (Speed, Roll Rate, etc.)
+    - Plane Performance: Randomizes the performance stats of all planes (Speed, Turn, Roll rate, etc.)
     - Plane Weapons: Randomizes the weapons available to each plane
-    - Weapon Stats: Randomizes attributes for player weapons (Ammo, Reload, Range, etc.)
+    - Weapon Stats: Randomizes attributes for the player's weapons (Ammo, Reload, Range, etc.)
+      - The basic STDM that is mandatory on all aircraft is not affected by this
       - Due to game limitations, attributes such as damage and explosion radius cannot be modified
       - When using this option the normal weapon descriptions will be replaced with the new weapon stats
     - Options/Slot: Randomizes how many weapon options are available for every weapon slot on every plane